opa334/TrollStore/README.md

 6. Wait a few seconds, your device should respring and TrollStore will be installed.

-7. You can now delete the "GTA Car Tracker" app, it is no longer needed.
+7. You can now either delete the "GTA Car Tracker" app, or register it as the persistence helper by opening it and tapping the option at the bottom and keep it.

-8. Open TrollStore and press "Install ldid" in the Settings tab, then read the information under "Persistence", and install the Persistence Helper into a system app if want persistence.
+8. Open the TrollStore app and press "Install ldid" in the Settings tab, then read the information under "Persistence", and install the Persistence Helper into a system app if want persistence.

 9. Done, you can now share IPA files with TrollStore and they will be permanently installed on your device.

+# Installing TrollStore (Jailbreak)

+Supports jailbroken devices running 14.0 or above.

+## Guide

+1. Open your package manager, make sure Havoc repo (https://havoc.app) is added under Sources, then search for "TrollStore Helper" and install it

+2. After the installation, respring and a "TrollHelper" app should be on your home screen, launch that.

+3. Launch the app, tap "Install TrollStore".

+4. Wait a few seconds, your device should respring and TrollStore will be installed.

+5. Open the TrollStore app and press "Install ldid" in the Settings tab, then read the information under "Persistence", the TrollHelper app on the home screen will be your persistence helper.

+6. Done, you can now share IPA files with TrollStore and they will be permanently installed on your device.

 # Updating TrollStore